Steps to Complete Your Application

 - Course descriptions, books used, and methods of formal academic evaluation.

 - Detailed information about the homeschooling program or agency providing the program.
 In the event that the program is not being offered and certified by an outside agency and local/state board, the professional/academic qualifications of the homeschool provider must be included.
 Additionally, copies of any local/state waivers received by the program must be included in the file.
 This information helps our Admissions Office ensure equity and fairness.*

 - Any official scores from standardized tests that have been taken.

-- An official transcript from any courses that have been taken at a local college.
+- An unofficial or official transcript from any courses that have been taken at a local college.

 *Georgetown respects and values homeschool programs, and we welcome applications from students who have been homeschooled.
 We also recognize that homeschool programs can vary based upon individual local/state rules and regulations.
 Please note: Our high school programs are offered by, and adhere to, federal rules and regulations and those instituted within the District of Columbia.
 Local/state rules and regulations for homeschool programs outside of D.C. do not necessarily apply to our admissions process and procedures.

 If English is not the primary language of instruction at your high school, please submit English proficiency examination scores from one of the following exams, along with the rest of your application materials:

 - TOEFL scores: We require a minimum score of 550 (paper-based), 225 (computer-based), or 90 (iBT)